yongyi781/euler/README.md

 # euler

 This is my header-only library for mathematical utilities.
-Very useful for Project Euler but much of the code is also useful more broadly.
+It is nicknamed `euler` because I wrote this code to help with Project Euler problems.
+However much of the code is also useful more broadly.

 ## Dependencies